graciellehigino/ms_range_interactions/manuscript.md

 however all had a very low number of mammal species, specifically between 1 and 4 (from a total of 32).

-![Left panel: spatial distribution of species richness according to the original IUCN range maps of all 32 mammal species of the Serengeti food web.
-Right panel: proportion of mammal species remaining in each local network (i.e. each pixel) after removing all species without a path to a primary producer.](figures/richness_prop_removed.png){#fig:richness}
+![(a) Spatial distribution of species richness according to the original IUCN range maps of all 32 mammal species of the Serengeti food web. (b) Proportion of mammal species remaining in each local network (i.e., each pixel) after removing all species without a path to a primary producer. (c) Proportion of mammal species remaining in each local network as a function of the number of species given by the original IUCN range maps.](figures/richness_prop_removed.png){#fig:richness}

 ## Specialized predators lose more range